afpineda/OpenSourceSimWheelESP32/doc/hardware/subsystems/PowerLatch/PowerLatch_en.md

 const gpio_num_t WAKEUP_PINS[] = {};
 ```

 Put inside the curly brackets a comma-separated list of GPIO numbers.
-Those GPIO numbers must be attached to a `CLK`, `DT` or `SW` pin. **Any other pulled up input may be used, too.**.
+Those GPIO numbers must be attached to a `CLK`, `DT` or `SW` pin. **Any other pulled up input may be used, too**.
 For example:

 ```c
 const gpio_num_t WAKEUP_PINS[] = {GPIO_NUM_39, GPIO_NUM_32};